ZetaPlugins/CookieClickerZ/README.md

 # https://docs.advntr.dev/minimessage/format.html
 # With these, you can also add HEX colors, gradients, hover and click events, etc

-# If set to true, LifeStealZ will check for updates and let you know if there's a newer version
+# If set to true, CookieClickerZ will check for updates and let you know if there's a newer version
 checkForUpdates: true

 # Set the language to any code found in the "lang" folder (don't add the .yml extension)
 # You can add your own language files.
-Use https://github.com/KartoffelChipss/LifeStealZ/tree/main/src/main/resources/lang/en-US.yml as a template
+Use https://github.com/KartoffelChipss/CookieClickerZ/tree/main/src/main/resources/lang/en-US.yml as a template
-# If you want to help translating the plugin, please refer to this article: https://lsz.strassburger.dev/contributing/localization
 lang: "en-US"

 # The the cookie name
+# This is to conveniently change the cookie name in most messages.
+You will probably also want to adjust some other messages in your respective language file.
-cookieName: "&7Cookies"
+cookieName: "Cookies"

+# The item that will be displayed in the middle of the main gui
+mainItem: "COOKIE"

 offlineCookies:
   # If set to true, players will earn cookies while they are offline